Associate Professor, Director of MA Program - Psychological Science Track*

-*The DPST is responsible for all aspects of psychological science MA program including recruitment and admissions, curriculum, professional development, and assessment.
+*The DPST is responsible for all aspects of the Psychological Science MA track including recruitment and admissions, curriculum, professional development, and assessment.

-Professor Mike Kisley teaches undergraduate and graduate courses in Cognitive and Behavioral Neuroscience for the UCCS Psychology Department.
+Professor Michael Kisley teaches undergraduate and graduate courses in Cognitive and Behavioral Neuroscience for the UCCS Psychology Department.
 He was selected in 2011 for the campus-wide UCCS Outstanding Teaching Award.
-Dr. Kisley directs the UCCS Human Neurophysiology Laboratory, and his research program is supported by funding from the National Institute on Aging.
-In addition to serving the Psychology Department and its graduate students as the Director of Graduate Training and as the Faculty Coordinator for the M.A.
-Program in Psychological Science, Dr. Kisley serves the scientific community as an Associate Editor for the Journal of Integrative Neuroscience.
+Dr. Kisley directs the UCCS Human Neurophysiology Laboratory.
+In addition to serving the Psychology Department and its graduate students as the Director of MA Program - Psychological Science, Dr. Kisley serves the scientific community as an Associate Editor for the Journal of Integrative Neuroscience.

 Professor Kisley joined the UCCS Psychology Department after a postdoctoral fellowship at the University of Colorado at Denver, and a simultaneous appointment to the Veteran's Affairs Medical Center.
 He earned a Ph.D. in Neuroscience from the University of Pennsylvania in May of 2000, and Bachelor's and Master's degrees in Aerospace Engineering from the University of Colorado at Boulder in 1992 and 1994 respectively.